General Theory of Music by Icosahedron 1: A bridge between "artificial" scales and "natural" scales, Duality between chromatic scale and Pythagorean chain, and Golden Major Minor Self-Duality: Duality between Chromatic Scale and Pythagorean chain

 \subsection{Four types of the Pythagorean/whole tone musical icosahedra}

 Similar to the proof of the theorem that there exist only four chromatic/whole tone musical icosahedra, one can easily show that there exist only four types of the Pythagorean/whole tone musical icosahedra (Fig.~\ref{2_type}).
-The red lines correspond to the Pythagorean chain and the green lines correspond to one of the whole tone scales. type 1' and type 2' (type 3' and type 4') satisfy the neighboring condition for the Pythagorean chain and one of the whole tone scales including $C$ ($C\sharp$).
+The red lines correspond to the Pythagorean chain and the green lines correspond to one of the whole tone scales.
+The type 1' and type 2' (type 3' and type 4') satisfy the neighboring condition for the Pythagorean chain and the neighboring condition for one of the whole tone scales including $C$ ($C\sharp$) and the distant condition for the whole tone scales including $C\sharp$ ($C$).

 Focusing on the middle line (obtained by connecting two vertices, which do not neighbor each other and are not opposite to each other), one can obtain a duality between the Pythagorean/whole tone musical icosahedra and the chromatic/whole tone musical icosahedra.
 The Pythagorean chain is constructed by only the middle lines in the chromatic/whole tone musical icosahedra (Fig.~\ref{2_pythagorean}) and the chromatic scale is constructed by only the middle lines in the Pythagorean/whole tone musical icosahedra (Fig.~\ref{2_chromatic}).
 We call this duality Chromatic Pythagorean Duality. \\ \\ $[{\bf Chromatic} \ {\bf Pythagorean} \ {\bf Duality}]$ \\